harithatavarthy/yieldmo_wordExists/README.md

     ex:  python wordExists.py how

-You will see the output at the terminal
+You will see the boolean output `true` if the words `how` and `vue` .
+You can then replace the search word with `mope` and execute the code to see the boolean output `false`